-New Heavens, New Earth: SALT's Commentary for Twenty-Third Week after Pentecost
+Take Heart!
+SALT's Commentary for Twenty-Third Sunday after Pentecost

 Big Picture:

 2) As Luke tells it, this week’s passage is the beginning of Jesus’ final sermon before the Last Supper.
-The powers that be are closing in for the kill — and Jesus knows it (Luke 19:47; 20:9-19).
+The powers-that-be are closing in for the kill — and Jesus knows it (Luke 19:47; 20:9-19).
 No doubt the disciples know it, too; the atmosphere is charged with anxiety and dread.
 But as the rest of the story makes clear, the disciples are holding out for some kind of triumphant deliverance, not a shameful defeat like crucifixion.
 They’re expecting — hoping! — that Jesus, precisely as the long-awaited Messiah, will now act with power and glory, one way or another vanquishing the Roman occupiers and the death-dealing powers they represent.
+But Jesus has something else in mind…

-3) This week’s passage from Isaiah is one of the most soaring and beautiful in all of scripture, words of encouragement for Israelites exiled in Babylon, promising what amounts to a New Exodus that’s no less than cosmic in scope: new heavens, and a new earth!
-(For the prophet on the idea of a New Exodus, see Isaiah 35:1-10; 48:20-21; 52:7-12.)
+3) This week’s passage from Isaiah is one of the most soaring and beautiful in all of the Bible’s library, words of encouragement for Israelites exiled in Babylon, promising what amounts to a New Exodus, similar to the original exodus from Egypt, but now with a scope that’s nothing less than cosmic: new heavens, and a new earth!
+(For more from Isaiah on the idea of a New Exodus, see Isaiah 35:1-10; 48:20-21; 52:7-12.)

 4) Jesus has been teaching in the temple, delighting the crowds and outmaneuvering adversaries (see last week, for example).
 Immediately before this week’s passage, he draws a striking contrast: on one side, members of the elite establishment, including religious leaders who “say long prayers” and “devour widows’ houses” (such leaders sometimes became legal trustees of widows’ estates) and rich people who donate large sums “out of their abundance”; and on the other side, an impoverished widow, herself exploited, perhaps, who nevertheless contributes “two small copper coins” to the temple treasury (Luke 20:45 - 21:4).
 It’s this destitute woman, Jesus declares, who outshines the phony generosity of the rich.
 It’s as if Jesus says: Beware!
 You see these great prayers, these great sums — they’re actually bankrupt!
 And then, as this week’s passage begins: You see these great stones, these great buildings?
 They’re coming down!